Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 In a "GroupBy and count users by username's first letter" query, SoloDB is **57% faster** than LiteDB (21,50 ms vs 50,08 ms).
 But it's not just about raw speed - it's about ease of achieving these speeds.

-LiteDB uses its [ILiteQueryable](https://github.com/litedb-org/LiteDB/blob/master/LiteDB/Client/Database/ILiteQueryable.cs#L8) interface with a custom query language, while SoloDB takes a different approach with standard [IQueryable\<T\>](https://learn.microsoft.com/en-us/dotnet/api/system.linq.iqueryable-1) support
+LiteDB uses its [ILiteQueryable](https://github.com/litedb-org/LiteDB/blob/master/LiteDB/Client/Database/ILiteQueryable.cs#L8) interface with a custom query language, while SoloDB takes a different approach with standard [IQueryable\<T\>](https://learn.microsoft.com/en-us/dotnet/api/system.linq.iqueryable-1) support.

 And the most dramatic improvement was memory allocation.
 For the same query, LiteDB allocates **30,37 MB** while SoloDB uses just **56,05 KB** - that's a **99.8% reduction**!